 Going green does tend to have some hosting consequences, in particular with the price: it's often a little higher than the competition.
 That's no surprise when a company is paying a second energy bill to generate renewable power, though, and the extra cost usually isn't significant.

-So if you’re sold on the idea of going green when it comes to your web hosting, check out our pick of the green hosting crop to find out more.
+So if you’re sold on the idea of going green when it comes to your web hosting, check out our pick of the best green hosting services on the market.

 Founded in California back in 2008, GreenGeeks (opens in new tab) now proudly claims to be the ‘world's #1 green energy web hosting provider’, not surprising given that it is dedicated entirely to green causes.